Routing Through Detention Ponds

 Downstream Pond is Near Same Elevation as the Upstream Pond

-However, if the downstream Lower pond is at or near the same bottom elevation as the Upper pond, that can affect the stage-discharge relationship of the Upper pond.
-This in turn will affect the outflow hydrograph from the Upper pond.
-This scenario rarely affects the final outflow hydrograph from the Lower pond but this case requires an interconnected routing procedure.
+If the bottom elevation of the downstream Lower pond is comparable to that of the Upper pond, it may influence the stage-discharge relationship of the Upper pond.
+Consequently, this will impact the outflow hydrograph from the Upper pond.
+While this situation seldom alters the final outflow hydrograph of the Lower pond, it necessitates the use of an interconnected routing procedure.

 In the Basin Model shown below, the Interconnected Hydrograph icon represents both routings (Upper pond through the Lower Pond).